-If you wished to build a house that's higher than the permitted level in the Tasman Resource Management Plan, then our consent planner may identify the owners or occupiers who lose views or sunshine as affected persons - if the effects are great enough.
+For example, if you wished to build a house that's higher than the permitted level in the TRMP, then our consent planner may identify the owners or occupiers who lose views or sunshine as affected persons - if the effects are great enough.

 As another example, if you wanted to discharge chemicals onto the ground, we may consider a person who has a water supply bore downstream as affected.